Forward from the Author

 This time I'll play the vanishing part.

-The past is gone, so face the truth.
+The past is gone, so face the truth

-But the memories spilled out everywhere.
+though the memories spilled out everywhere.

 We met in a time of carefree youth